mikelue/mikelue.github.io/README.md

 You can check [summary](./Summary.md).

-Some documentations I used in my work can be found at [mikelue/mikelue.github.io](https://github.com/mikelue/mikelue.github.io/).
+Some documentations I wrote in my work can be found at [mikelue/mikelue.github.io](https://github.com/mikelue/mikelue.github.io/).

 -----